sensu/sensu-docs/content/sensu-core/2.0/guides/reduce-alert-fatigue.md

 our filter to an already existing handler named `mail`.

 {{< highlight shell >}}
-sensuctl handler set-filters mail hourly
+sensuctl handler update mail
 {{< /highlight >}}

+Follow the prompts to add the hourly filter to the mail handler.

 ### Validating the filter